20Minuten/JSBestPractices/README.md

 Now, this looks as if it is going to work left to right, first of all finding your section, then the particular type of unordered list you are looking for, then the list items in it.
 This is not what happens.

-What actually happens is that the parser first finds all the list items in the document.
-Then it chucks out all the ones not in the certainTypeofUL.
-Then it looks that remaining ones, and keeps just those which are in the aCertainSection that you are interested in.
+What actually happens is that the parser first finds all the `li` list items in the document.
+Then it chucks out all the ones not in the `certainTypeofUL`.
+Then it looks that remaining ones, and keeps just those which are in the `aCertainSection` that you are interested in.

 You can force it to return left to right by remembering that your selector methods work on all NodeLists, not just on the document so: